 Note: You can get Schengen Multi Entry Visa for 3 months, 6 months, 1 year, 3 years, or 5 years.
 However, there are several terms and conditions associated with obtaining the 1 year or longer visas.

-So, in this article I have listed down 10 European countries you can travel with Irish Residence Permit and Indian passport.
-You don’t need a Schengen visa for these countries if you have Irish Residence Permit (IRP).
+So, in this article I have listed down 10 European countries you can travel to with an Irish Residence Permit and Indian passport.
+You don’t need a Schengen visa for these countries if you have an Irish Residence Permit (IRP).

 When I told my Irish colleagues that I am going to Serbia, they exclaimed ”But there is a war going there.”.
 Two of them thought I am going to Syria and a few others thought Siberia in Russia.

 Even the people in Europe, especially in Western Europe have very little idea of Serbia or its majestic history.
 Just 30 years ago (1992), Serbia used to be a part of what was known as ”Yugoslavia” then.
 India was a very strong strategic ally of Yugoslavia.
 Together, India and Yugoslavia, started the Non-Alignment Movement (NAM).